'Equal pay' fight resonates as New York fetes U.S. women's soccer team

-NEW YORK (Reuters) - The U.S. women’s soccer team, fresh from its second-consecutive World Cup victory over the weekend, will return to Manhattan’s “Canyon of Heroes” on Wednesday to be honored by New Yorkers with a traditional ticker tape parade.
+NEW YORK, July 10 (Reuters) - The U.S. women’s soccer team, fresh from its second-consecutive World Cup victory over the weekend, will return to Manhattan’s “Canyon of Heroes” on Wednesday to be honored by New Yorkers with a traditional ticker tape parade.

 The squad’s 2-0 win over Netherlands in the final match on Sunday capped a World Cup campaign that attracted huge television audiences and bestowed celebrity status on Megan Rapinoe, the tournament’s top scorer and an outspoken team leader.